Written by Greg Barbrick

 I Love Lucy was probably the most influential show in television history.
 And while Lucy gets most of the credit, Desi was something of a behind-the-scenes genius.
 He pioneered the use of the three-camera shoot and of recording the program before a live studio audience.
 For decades I Love Lucy was considered the greatest TV show ever made; it has only recently been usurped by Seinfeld.

 An interesting fact from the book concerns the I Love Lucy movie that never was.
-When the show took off, there was talk of stringing three episodes together with a bit of additional footage to make a coherent story, and releasing it to theatres.
+When the show took off, there was talk of stringing three episodes together with a bit of additional footage to make a coherent story, and releasing it to theaters.
 This never happened however, as the pair filmed The Long, Long Trailer (1953) instead.
 The movie is practically a three-episode I Love Lucy story without the Mertzes.
 It is definitely a period piece and worth seeing for fans of Lucy and Desi.

 When the show and marriage ended, Lucy went on to star in The Lucy Show (1962-1968).
 Then came Here’s Lucy (1968-1974), which also featured her children Desi Arnaz Jr. and Lucie Arnaz.
 These later programs were never ground-breaking, but always amusing.
 Her final film appearance was in the title role of Mame (1974).
 In 1986 there was an ill-advised return to TV with the disastrous Life With Lucy.
 There was really no reason for doing it, and her strong resistance to the project proved to be prescient.
 Still, she gave it a shot, and wound up slightly tarnishing her legacy.